 What Are Prebiotics and What Do They Do?

 Prebiotics are naturally occurring, non-digestible food components that are linked to promoting the growth of helpful bacteria in your gut.
 Simply said, they're "good" bacteria promoters.
 Prebiotics may improve gastrointestinal health as well as potentially enhance calcium absorption.

 Prebiotics in Your Diet

 Prebiotics include fructooligosaccharides, such as inulin and galactooligosaccharides.
 But rather than focusing on these lengthy words, include more prebiotics in your day by eating more fruits, vegetables and whole grains such as bananas, onions, garlic, leeks, asparagus, artichokes, beans and whole-grain foods.

 What Are Probiotics and What Do They Do?

 Probiotics are the "good" bacteria — or live cultures — like those naturally found in your gut.
 These active cultures help change or repopulate intestinal bacteria to balance gut flora.
-This functional component may boost immunity and overall health, especially GI health.
-For instance, probiotics have been used for management of irritable bowel syndrome symptoms.
+This functional component may boost immunity and overall health, especially gut health.

 Probiotics in Your Diet